PiwikPRO/PPMS-PublicDocs/glossary.rst

         Unique :term:`user` ID (e.g. :term:`analytics ID`, :term:`user ID`, :term:`device ID` or email).

     Visit
         Period of continuous :term:`user` activity on :term:`application`.
-It ends in thr following situations:
+It ends in the following situations:

             - after a period of inactivity (option set to 30 minutes by default)
             - at midnight (option enabled by default)